Coaxgames/NotifyModuleV1-Reworked/SECURITY.md

 | Before 1.00 | ❌ |

 ## Reporting a Vulnerability
-Post in Issues AND create a request of what you think is vulnerable doing both will have a higher chance of review
+Post in Issues AND create a request with your Error logs doing both will have a higher chance of review and a commit being allowed

 ## Security Updates
 Security Updates will come out right after an exploit or issue is found